MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

   - Windows Key
   - PrtScn

-- When using the Remote Desktop to connect to a machine, keyboard language mapping may not work properly.
+- When using Remote Desktop to connect to a machine, keyboard language mapping may not work properly.

 ### Roles and Features